A Simple Miniature Ultra-Wide Band Magnetic Field Probe Design for Magnetic Near-Field Measurements

 A simple miniature magnetic-field probe for near-field measurements in 9 kHz ~ 20 GHz bandwidth, which is applied to high-speed circuits, has been proposed and manufactured.
 The magnetic-field probe is built on a four-layer printed circuit board (PCB) using high-performance and low-loss Rogers material (εr =3.48 and tan δ =0.0037).
 Electric field coupling can be suppressed by PCB shielding structure of the magnetic-field probe.
 Coax-thru-hole via array technique is used to achieve impedance match.
 The resonance in working frequency band is suppressed through via fence, making |S21| rather smooth in the operation band.
 Experimental results show that the working frequency band is up to 9 kHz ~ 20 GHz.

-Z. Yan et al., "A Simple Miniature Ultra-Wide Band Magnetic Field Probe Design for Magnetic Near-Field Measurements," IEEE Transactions on Antennas and Propagation, vol. PP, no. 99, pp. 5459-5465, Institute of Electrical and Electronics Engineers (IEEE), Dec 2016.
+Z. Yan et al., "A Simple Miniature Ultra-Wide Band Magnetic Field Probe Design for Magnetic Near-Field Measurements," IEEE Transactions on Antennas and Propagation, vol. 64, no. 12, pp. 5459-5465, Institute of Electrical and Electronics Engineers (IEEE), Dec 2016.

 The definitive version is available at http://dx.doi.org/10.1109/TAP.2016.2606556